tcltk/tcl/doc/markdown/CrtChannel.md

 *InstanceData* is the same as the value passed to **Tcl\_CreateChannel** when this channel was created.
 The *direction* argument is either **TCL\_READABLE** to retrieve the handle used for input, or **TCL\_WRITABLE** to retrieve the handle used for output.

 If the channel implementation has device-specific handles, the function should retrieve the appropriate handle associated with the channel, according the *direction* argument.
-The handle should be stored in the location referred to by *handlePtr*, and **TCL\_OK** should be returned.
-If the channel is not open for the specified direction, or if the channel implementation does not use device handles, the function should return **TCL\_ERROR**.
+The handle should be stored in the location referred to by *handlePtr*, and [TCL\_OK][catch] should be returned.
+If the channel is not open for the specified direction, or if the channel implementation does not use device handles, the function should return [TCL\_ERROR][catch].

 This value can be retrieved with **Tcl\_ChannelGetHandleProc**, which returns a pointer to the function.